greenorbitspace/web/src/content/news/ecosend-podcast.md

 - news
 - press
 name: Green Orbit Digital Takes Sustainability to New Heights on The Ecosend Podcast
+exerpt: "Green Orbit Digital is thrilled to announce our recent appearance on The Ecosend Podcast by GoSquared.
+In this exciting episode, our director, Ryan Laird, delved into the fascinating intersection of sustainability, space technology, and satellite management."
 ---

-Green Orbit Digital is thrilled to announce our recent appearance on The Ecosend Podcast by GoSquared.
-In this exciting episode, our director, Ryan Laird, delved into the fascinating intersection of sustainability, space technology, and satellite management.

 Credit: GoSquared

-# Green Orbit Digital Takes Sustainability to New Heights on The Ecosend Podcast

 Green Orbit Digital is thrilled to announce our recent appearance on The Ecosend Podcast by GoSquared.
 In this exciting episode, our director, Ryan Laird, delved into the fascinating intersection of sustainability, space technology, and satellite management.